SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 #### Requirements and exceptions

-Customer must be current on any payment obligations owed to Provider and in compliance with the terms of the Agreement and the Order Form in order to be eligible to receive Service Credits.
+Customer must be current on any payment obligations owed to Provider and in compliance with the terms of the Agreement and the order form in order to be eligible to receive Service Credits.
 The service availability commitments do not apply to any performance or availability issues:

 1. Due to acts or conditions outside of Provider’s reasonable control, including, but not limited to, a Force Majeure event as defined in the agreement above;